decentraland/old-documentation/_posts/development-guide/2018-02-2-component-groups.md

 You can access the entities in a component group in the following way: if the group name is `myGroup`, calling `myGroup.entities` returns an array containing all the entities in it.

-> Note: Keep in mind that component groups take up space in the local memory of the user's machine.
+> Note: Keep in mind that component groups take up space in the local memory of the player's machine.
 Usually, the benefit in speed you get from having a group is a tradeoff that is well worth it.
 However, for cases where you'd have a large group that you don't access all that often, it might be better to not have one.

 ## Required components